Maps and Transportation

 Foreign Trade Zone (FTZ) #107 is conveniently located on Iowa Interstate 80/35, about 14 miles from the Des Moines International Airport, which is the only Port of Entry in Iowa.
 The FTZ allows certain types of merchandise to be imported, repackaged and assembled with other components, and then exported without going through formal customs entry procedures or incurring import duties.
 FTZ #107 can also be leveraged to create subzones, which are special purpose sites for use by one company for a limited purpose and are established as adjuncts to existing general purpose zones.
 For more information about FTZ and frequently asked questions, visit the Connect Globally page.

 U.S. Port of Entry at the Des Moines International Airport

 The Des Moines International Airport serves as a Port of Entry.
 As a Port of Entry, DSM International has on-site U.S. Customs and U.S. Department of Agriculture inspectors.
 For more information about Port 3513, click here.

 Ground Transport Services

-Ground transportation is readily available through 60 motor freight carriers that serve Greater Des Moines.
-Cargo is brought into Des Moines from eight states throughout the Midwest and Great Plains.
+Ground transportation is readily available through 60 motor freight carriers that serve DSM.
+Cargo is brought into DSM from eight states throughout the Midwest and Great Plains.
 Outbound, most of the Midwest is reachable by truck overnight.
 Chicago, Minneapolis, Kansas City, Milwaukee, Omaha and St. Louis are all within a day's drive.